caglartoklu/bashere/README.md

 # bashere

-bashere open the directories on WSL (Windows Subsystem for Linux).
+bashere opens the Windows directories on WSL (Windows Subsystem for Linux).

 # Installation